beojan/atlas-mpl/README.rst

 TeXLive and Fonts Needed
 ------------------------
-When using the ATLAS style, text is typeset using LaTeX.
+When using the ATLAS style, text is (by default) typeset using LaTeX.
+From version 0.15, this can be avoided by passing ``usetex=False`` to ``use_atlas_style``.

 A working TeXLive installation providing the following is required:

 - pdflatex
 - amsmath